Canadian regulators recommend approving new Teck oil sands mine

-CALGARY, Alberta, July 26 (Reuters) - Canadian energy regulators recommended approval of an oil sands mine proposed by Teck Resources Ltd in northern Alberta, saying economic benefits would outweigh “significant” adverse effects on the environment and indigenous communities.
+CALGARY, Alberta (Reuters) - Canadian energy regulators recommended approval of an oil sands mine proposed by Teck Resources Ltd (TECKb.TO) in northern Alberta, saying economic benefits would outweigh “significant” adverse effects on the environment and indigenous communities.

 In a decision released late on Thursday, a joint provincial and federal review panel found the 260,000 barrel per day Frontier mining project, to be situated 110 kilometers (68 miles) north of the oil sands hub of Fort McMurray, would be in the public interest.